TechManiaCode/jspart1/README.md

-# Methods and algorithm in the js
+# Methods and algorithm with js

 One or more task from page:
   * [adventofcode](https://adventofcode.com/)